 A manager, and more broadly L&D managers, should support employees in discovering learning opportunities and methods of learning.
 They don’t lead the way but they do help clear the path by having conversations which reflect upon past learnings, what’s worked and what hasn’t.

 Learning is amplified by reflective actions and managers can integrate sessions where reflection is the main topic.
+Part of the personal development plan process is centred on reflection and can be a way for managers to regularly touch base.

 Collaboration between colleagues within the organisation will create a well-rounded heutagogical learning environment.
 On the Learnerbly platform, this is achieved by providing users with the opportunity to share, review, and recommend resources.